 Gluten-Free Blueberry Crisp – This easy blueberry crumble recipe is bursting with fresh blueberry flavor!
 (You’ll love the crispy crumble topping.)

-I’m a sucker for berry desserts when the weather warms up.
+I’m a sucker for fruit & berry desserts when the weather warms up.

 I like to make blueberry crisp with fresh blueberries, so spring and summer are the perfect time of year to make this sweet treat!
 With its jammy blueberry filling and crispy crumble topping, our blueberry crisp is a total delight from start to finish.
 (Especially when you pair it with a scoop of vanilla ice cream!)